gdg-x/hoverboard/README.md

    * `firebase deploy`

 *NOTE:* By default command using configurations from `/configs/development.json`.
-To serve locally or deploy the production app use `yarn serve:prod` and `yarn deploy:prod` respectively.
+To serve locally or deploy the production app use `yarn serve:prod` and `firebase deploy -P <prod project name here>` respectively.

 :book: Read the [Full Setup Guide](/docs/).